UPDATED – JUNE 28, 2021

 A COVID-19-related layoff is deemed an infectious disease emergency leave

-1. Until July 3, 2021, the ESA temporary layoff deadlines are now irrelevant for COVID-19 related layoffs since March 1, 2020.
+1. Until September 25, 2021, the ESA temporary layoff deadlines are now irrelevant for COVID-19 related layoffs since March 1, 2020.
 This takes some pressure off employers with employment contracts containing a clear right to temporarily lay off employees and can save them from having to make severance payments.
 Some employers will also be relieved from maintaining group benefits.
-However, the government achieved this by deeming these layoffs to be an unpaid, statutory leaves of absence dubbed Infectious Disease Emergency Leave (or “IDEL”).
+However, the government achieved this by deeming these layoffs to be unpaid, statutory leaves of absence dubbed Infectious Disease Emergency Leave (or “IDEL”).
 Like all leaves under the ESA, IDEL creates special rights for employees and certain obligations for employers that do not exist in a temporary layoff scenario.

 The Fine Print